Synopsys reaches settlement with Elliott, says Jesse Cohn to join board

 Synopsys appointed Sassine Ghazi as CEO in January 2024 and he will announce earnings on Wednesday.

-"As an experienced board member, Jesse brings a uniquely differentiated perspective," said Aart de Geus, executive chair and founder of Synopsys.
+"As an experienced board member, Jesse brings a uniquely differentiated perspective," said Aart de Geus, executive chair and co-founder of Synopsys.